StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 For additional details, refer to the [official Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshot-restore.html).

 ### Ready-to-use scripts

 <!-- to complete -->

 ## Perform a backup on file storage

-Whether using local file system storage or MinIO S3 object storage, copy the contents of the folder or bucket.
+Whether using Network File System (NFS) or MinIO S3 object storage, copy the contents of the folder or bucket.

 ## Test the backup process